 On top of the equipment that gyms have to offer, they have a range of expert guidance too.
 It may not always be included in your membership, but there are always options out there that you can make the most of.
 Classes are one of the most popular examples, as you can train with people in the same position as you under someone who knows what they are doing and can keep you motivated.
 Awesome!
 But if you want dedicated guidance only for your needs and style of training, you can go for a personal trainer.
 They offer personalised and guided workouts to make sure you’re getting the most out of your workout!

-The gym offers something that other workout options can't.
-As you would have to make an effort to get ready and get to the gym, chances are that you won't be sitting around once you are there!
+Having a gym membership offers something that other workout options can’t.
+As you would have to make an effort to get ready and get to the gym, chances are that you won’t be sitting around once you are there!
 You will want to make the most of your time and membership, so you will make sure to put in the effort.
 This can serve as great motivation.
 Plus, there are fewer things that can distract or keep you from working out.

-Now, this one is a bit up in the air, but it's still worth looking at if it can apply to you.
-The more expensive gym membership options often offer you even more extras than what you've already looked at.
+Now, this one is a bit up in the air, but it’s still worth looking at if it can apply to you.
+The more expensive gym membership options often offer you even more extras than what you’ve already looked at.
 Pools and saunas are some of the more popular ones at that.
-They can be an incredibly effective way to make sure that you're recovering correctly after your workout, or that you have an enjoyable experience when you go there.
+They can be an incredibly effective way to make sure that you’re recovering correctly after your workout or that you have an enjoyable experience when you go there.

 Finally, we need to look at the social aspects of exercise that a gym has to offer.
-Gyms are a great place to meet new people in the same position as you if that's something you are after.
-You can talk to people when you're there, train with a friend or workout buddy, or interact during the fitness classes.
-It's an excellent way to push yourself and share your knowledge or absorb someone else's and make sure that your workouts are as good as they can be.
-Being sociable is always good after all - unless you're more of a lone wolf.
+Gyms are a great place to meet new people in the same position as you if that’s something you are after.
+You can talk to people when you’re there, train with a friend or workout buddy, or interact during fitness classes.
+It’s an excellent way to push yourself and share your knowledge or absorb someone else’s and make sure that your workouts are as good as they can be.
+Being sociable is always good, after all – unless you’re more of a lone wolf.
 In that case, you can still put your headphones on and zone out.

 So those are the pros of the gym, but for this article to be a balanced insight, the disadvantages need to be looked at too.
 There are fewer cons than there are pros, don’t get us wrong, so it’s always wise to consider both carefully before you make up your mind.

 One of the biggest turns offs about a gym membership is the business they bring.
 Like all service sellers, they have peak and off-peak times, usually split into two membership categories.
 Peak times will often result in a very, very busy gym.
 You may have to queue for a few machines, and it may drag your workout out a bit longer than it should.
-It depends when you have the time to go and what fits in with your schedule, but most people are at the gym before 9 AM or after 5 PM.
+It depends on when you have the time to go and what fits in with your schedule, but most people are at the gym before 9 AM or after 5 PM.
 If you can get there around that, you may find it more enjoyable.

 Finally, the gym can be a little inconvenient.
 If the gym is nowhere near you, or you struggle to find the time to get there, it’s hard to keep it up.
 You’re probably going to be paying a good amount of money to be able to go, but if it just doesn’t fit in with your lifestyle at the time, it can be quickly wasted.
 This is just part of life, and it’s the same with most things.
 Your fitness has to work around your life if you want to keep it going in the long run.